bibhuraushan/aftpy/README.md

 # AFTpy

-The Python package enables users to download, visualize, and analyze AFT HDF (h5) data seamlessly. `AFTPy` offers a comprehensive solution for analyzing and downloading Advective Flux Transport (AFT) data, streamlining the process of data downloading in parallel and also facilitating the conversion of H5 files into the most popular FITS file format or various other formats with ease.
+`AFTPy` offers a comprehensive solution for analyzing and downloading Advective Flux Transport (AFT) data, streamlining the process of data downloading in parallel and also facilitating the conversion of H5 files into the most popular FITS file format or various other formats with ease.

 ## Installation

 ### From PyPI

 ```shell
 pip install aftpy
 ```

 ### From source

 ```shell
 git clone git@github.com:bibhuraushan/aftpy.git
 cd aftpy
 python setup.py install
 ```

-## Discriptions
+## Descriptions

-`aftpy` provides two importent python module named `aftmap` and `aftgetdata`.
-These modules can be used to read the single **aftmap file** or load all the files from a given directory.
+`aftpy` provides two important Python modules named `aftmap` and `aftgetdata`.
+These modules can be used to read a single **aftmap file** or load all the files from a given directory.

 ## aftmap module

-`aftmap` modules also provides two python class `AFTmap` and `AFTload`.
-The `AFTmap` class provide an interface to read the singale H5 **AFTmap** file and provide you the functions and isntances to get the information and plot the data.
+The `aftmap` module also provides two Python classes `AFTmap` and `AFTload`.
+The `AFTmap` class provides an interface to read a single H5 **AFTmap** file and provides you the functions and instances to get the information and plot the data.
 The other class `AFTload` provides the interface to load all the data from a directory and provide the instances and function to know about the loaded data.
-It also provides a function to convert all the loaded data in to popular **FITS** file.
+It also provides a function to convert all the loaded data into **FITS** files.

 ### AFTmap Class

+Coming soon.

 ### AFTload Class